 - Social Studies 7-12

-Dual certification in Special Education at either the elementary (PreK-8) or secondary (7-12) level is also an option.
+Dual certification in Special Education PreK-8 or SPED 7-12 is also an option.
 Those interested in becoming a teacher can begin education coursework as part of a post-bachelor's program or start earlier as part of a 5-year program while pursuing their Lehigh bachelor's degree.
-An Education Minor is available to Lehigh undergraduate students.
+An Education Minor (15 credits) is available to Lehigh undergraduate students.